takahashihiroshi/rdro/README.md

 # Relative Density Ratio Optimization for Stable and Statistically Consistent Model Alignment

 ## About
+Please read [LICENCE.md](LICENCE.md) before reading or using the files.

 ## Note
 We recommend using 8× H100 GPUs or a comparable high-end GPU setup for training.